standing-on-giants/MutexMaster/README.md

-# LMS - Library Management System
+# MultiCore:

-LMS is a mini project made as a part of the Software Engineering Lab Course.
+MultiCore is a distributed client-server architecture based management system initially made to help organisations like libraries

 ## Context